 - An imperative: “group for new music [!]”

-The poster on the right reveals the broad repertoire typically included on GFNM concerts, and also encapsulates one of the ensemble’s primary aims: to PROVOKE its members (both performers and those in the audience) to examine and broaden their definition of music.
+The poster above reveals the broad repertoire typically included in GFNM concerts, and also encapsulates one of the ensemble’s primary aims: to PROVOKE its members (both performers and those in the audience) to examine and broaden their definition of music.